 The University of California is supporting the transition to a more open and sustainable scholarly communication through additional initiatives and work with publishers, including:

 - A number of UC campuses have signed on to OA2020.
-OA2020 is an international effort to convert the existing corpus of scholarly journals from subscription-based (“paywall”) access to Open Access (“OA”).
-The OA2020 movement intends to accomplish this through institutions converting resources currently spent on journal subscriptions into funds that support sustainable OA business models.
-OA2020 is not dependent upon a particular OA business model, but rather the reapportioning of funds from subscriptions to OA publishing—resulting in journal literature that is readable and shareable by all.
+OA2020 is an international effort to convert the existing corpus of scholarly journals from subscription-based (paywall) access to open access.
+The OA2020 movement intends to accomplish this through institutions converting resources currently spent on journal subscriptions into funds that support sustainable open access business models.
+OA2020 is not dependent upon a particular open access business model, but rather the reapportioning of funds from subscriptions to open access publishing — resulting in journal literature that is readable and shareable by all.